Room modes

 Room modes are the collection of resonances that exist in a room when the room is excited by an acoustic source such as a loudspeaker.
 Most rooms have their fundamental resonances in the 20 Hz to 200 Hz region, each frequency being related to one or more of the room's dimensions or a divisor thereof.
 These resonances affect the low-frequency low-mid-frequency response of a sound system in the room and are one of the biggest obstacles to accurate sound reproduction.

+Discrete room modes dominate only at low frequencies.
+Above a transition known as the Schroeder frequency, the modes overlap so densely that the room response is better treated statistically than as a set of separated resonances.
+This frequency is commonly approximated by $f \approx 2000\sqrt{T/V}$, where T is the reverberation time in seconds and V is the room volume in cubic metres; for typical rooms it falls in the low hundreds of hertz.

 Mechanism of room resonances

+Room modes between two hard walls.
+There must always be a sound pressure antinode at the walls.

 The input of acoustic energy to the room at the modal frequencies and multiples thereof causes standing waves.
 The nodes and antinodes of these standing waves result in the loudness of the particular resonant frequency being different at different locations of the room.
 These standing waves can be considered a temporary storage of acoustic energy as they take a finite time to build up and a finite time to dissipate once the sound energy source has been removed.

-Room modes between two hard walls.
-At the walls there must always be a sound pressure antinode.